Francoist Spain: Establishment

+Spain's strong ties with the Axis powers led Franco to seriously consider joining the alliance during the Second World War for ideological sympathies and irredentism with a particular focus on reclaiming the British territory of Gibraltar as well as taking over French Morocco and merging it with Spanish Morocco alongside annexing the Oran district of Algeria, and French Cameroon as well as large amounts of food, oil, grain and other resources.
+This would lead Franco to send Juan Vigón to speak with Hitler, followed by a subsequent letter explaining Spanish demands.
+Hitler initially ignored such an offer, convinced that the war would soon be over and Britain would eventually come asking for terms of peace.
+Eventually, Hitler and the German government would soon turn to Spanish belligerence chiefly for the purpose of seizing Gibraltar and initially agreed to it's demands.
+These negotiations culminated in the Meeting at Hendaye between Franco and Hitler on October 23, 1940.
+The meeting ended in failure due to Franco's exorbitant demands and Hitler's reluctance to fulfill them to maintain friendly relations with Vichy France after the Battle of Dakar.
+For the rest of the war, Spain remained neutral but continued to assist the Axis through various means such as sending the Blue Division to fight on the Eastern Front, allowing German submarines to operate in Spanish ports, permitting Gestapo spies to operate in Spain and sending tungsten to Germany.

-Spain's strong ties with the Axis resulted in its international ostracism in the early years following World War II.
-Spain was not a founding member of the United Nations and did not become a member until 1955.
-This changed as the Cold War went on, and Franco's strong anti-communism naturally tilted its regime to ally with the United States.
-Independent political parties and trade unions were banned for the duration of the dictatorship.
+Spanish ties to the Axis resulted in its international ostracism in the early years following the war as Spain was not a founding member of the United Nations and did not become a member until 1955.
+This changed with the Cold War that soon followed the end of hostilities in 1945, in the face of which Franco's strong anti-communism naturally tilted its regime to ally with the United States.
+Independent political parties and trade unions were banned throughout the duration of the dictatorship.
 Nevertheless, once decrees for economic stabilisation were put forth by the late 1950s, the way was opened for massive foreign investment—"a watershed in post-war economic, social and ideological normalisation leading to extraordinarily rapid economic growth"—that marked Spain's "participation in the Europe-wide post-war economic normality centred on mass consumption and consensus, in contrast to the concurrent reality of the Soviet bloc".

 On 26 July 1947, Spain was declared a kingdom, but no monarch was designated until in 1969 Franco established Juan Carlos of Bourbon as his official heir-apparent.
 Franco was to be succeeded by Luis Carrero Blanco as Prime Minister with the intention of continuing the Francoist regime, but those hopes ended with his 1973 assassination by the Basque separatist group ETA.
 With the death of Franco on 20 November 1975, Juan Carlos became the King of Spain.
 He initiated the country's subsequent transition to democracy, ending with Spain becoming a constitutional monarchy with an elected parliament and autonomous devolved governments.